riscv-non-isa/server-soc-ts/README.md

               isb           //Instruction Barrier.
               ret
           ```
-      - src/AArch64/ModuleEntryPoint.S: This is the functions that a PE will execute when power on.
+      - src/AArch64/ModuleEntryPoint.S: This is the functions that a HART will execute when power on.
-      - src/pal_pe.c
+      - src/pal_hart.c
-        * pal_pe_update_elr() // this is used in val_pe_default_esr() to change the exception return address
+        * pal_hart_update_elr() // this is used in val_hart_default_esr() to change the exception return address
         - [ ] **should be ported to update sepc in RV64**

 - [ ] Compile the Reduced BSA UEFI test case with BRS toolchains (https://github.com/intel/rv-brs-test-suite)